Skip Navigation

 Biography

-I am an artist and researcher; I work collaboratively with Kathern Owens as ‘greenandowens’.
-Our practice is multidisciplinary; performance writing, sound, textual scores, zines, craft, walking, and performances of the everyday.
-We are currently in the final stages of our co-authored practice-research PhD project through the University of Plymouth, that investigates the relationship performance writing, objects, and millennial precarity.
-Our work sits at the intersection of performance studies, drama and fine art.
+I am a queer artist and researcher working collaboratively with Katheryn Owens as ‘greenandowens’.
+Our practice is multidisciplinary and includes performance writing, sound, scores, zines, craft, walking and performances of the everyday.
+We hold a co-authored practice-research PhD from the University of Plymouth, that investigated performance writing as a textual, material, and visual practice in relation to socio-economic experiences of millennial precarity, using our friendship as a method within this.
+Our work operates in the fields of performance studies, drama, visual culture, and contemporary art.

-In 2022 Owens and I were commissioned as part of the Suzanne Lacy retrospective What Kind of City at the Whitworth to create Borderlines, a walking performance that was created in collaboration with the queer constituant group.
-Inspired by Lacy’s work Across and In-between (2018) We invited participants to map out their queer borders of the city (some of these were invisible and some more clearly defined) and we set out to walk these together.
+In 2022 Owens and I were commissioned as part of the Suzanne Lacy retrospective What Kind of City at the Whitworth, Manchester to create Borderlines, a walking performance that was created in collaboration with the queer constituent group.
+Drawing inspiration from Lacy’s work Across and In-between (2018) we invited participants to map out their queer borders of the city (some of these being invisible and some more clearly defined), which we then set out to walk.
+I have published in a range of peer reviewed journals including Art and the Public Sphere, Platform, Performance Research and Studies in Theatre and Performance as well as in a number of artist publications.

-Before joining the department in 2022 I taught at Leeds Beckett University, The Institute for Study Abroad, The University of Plymouth, and Sheffield Hallam University.
+Before joining the department in 2022 I taught at Leeds Beckett University, The Institute for Study Abroad, The University of Plymouth, and Sheffield Hallam on modules focusing on arts and social change, the body, situated practices, live art and practice-research.

 Research Interests

-Performance writing, co-authorship, millennial precarity and aesthetics, friendship, labour and econmics, social practices.
+Performance writing, watery practices, co-authorship, millennial precarity and aesthetics, friendship, labour and economics, object orientated contemporary art, social practices.

 Teaching

-Performance art, site-based practices, collaboration and co-authorship, practice research, performance studies, art and politics.
+Performance art, site-based practices, gender and sexuality, collaboration and co-authorship, experimental writing, practice research, performance studies, art and politics.